 Why is Side A coverage on a D&O policy so important to directors and officers?
-Read below and watch the video to learn about what is sometimes called an ‘insurance of last resort’.
+Read below and watch the video to learn about what some call an ‘insurance of last resort’.

 What is Side A coverage?

 Side A coverage, rather than side B or side C coverage refers to coverage for directors and officers that have not been indemnified by the organization.
-While it’s common practice for an organization to indemnify the directors and officers sitting on its board, it isn’t always possible.
+While it’s common practice for an organization to indemnify its directors and officers, that isn’t always possible.
 It could be that the company is facing insolvency and doesn’t have the resources to indemnify the individual directors.
-It could also be that they are legally not allowed to do so.
+It could also be that the organization is legally not allowed to do so.

 When does Side A coverage apply?